-- 3331.
 Location.
-Fire detecting equipment shall be located on the ceiling or on the side walls near the ceiling.
-It shall be installed throughout all parts of the protected premises including all rooms, halls, storage areas, basements, attics, lofts and other subdivisions and accessible spaces; and inside all closets, elevator shafts, enclosed stairways, dumb-waiter shafts, chutes and other minor subdivisions and enclosures. - a.
+Fire detecting equipment shall be lo-3331.

+cated on the ceiling or on the side walls near the ceiling.
+It shall be installed throughout all parts of the protected premises including all rooms, halls, storage areas, basements, attics, lofts and other subdivisions and accessible spaces; and inside all closets, elevator shafts, enclosed stairways, dumb-waiter shafts, chutes and other minor subdivisions and enclosures.

+- a.
 Where codes, standards, laws or authorities having jurisdiction require the protection of selected areas only, the specified areas shall be protected in accordance with this Standard. - b.
 For the purposes of this Article the area underneath a deck, mezzanine, or floor landings of stairways having a minor dimension of four (4) feet or more shall be considered a separate subdivision and shall be protected accordingly. - c.
 Protection may be required under large benches, shelves, or tables and inside cupboards or other enclosures not extending to the ceiling. - d.
 Protection may also be required underneath open loading docks or platforms and their covers, and for accessible underfloor spaces of buildings without basements. - 3332.
 High Temperature Areas.
-Special instructions shall be obtained from the authority having jurisdiction regarding the use of high temperature degree thermostats in boiler rooms, heating boxes, skylights, etc. - 3333.
+Special instructions shall be obtained from the authority having jurisdiction regarding the use of high temperature degree thermostats in boiler rooms, heating boxes, skylights, etc. - 333.
 Spacing.
-Detector spacings shall not exceed the linear maximums indicated by tests of Underwriters' Laboratories, Inc. and Factory Mutual Laboratories for the particular device used.
+Detector spacings shall not exceed the linear maximums indicated by tests of Underwriters' Laboratories, Inc., Underwriters' Laboratories of Canada, and Factory Mutual Engineering Division for the particular device used.
 Closer spacing may be required due to structural characteristics of the protected area, possible drafts, or other conditions affecting detector operation.
-Spacing of thermostats at right angles to solid joists should be reduced 50 per cent. - 3334.
+Detectors operating primarily on the heat convection principle and installed on a joisted ceiling should have their smooth ceiling spacing reduced where this spacing is measured at right angles to solid joists; in the case of spot detectors, i.e., thermostats, this spacing should not exceed 50 per cent of the listed spacing. - 3334.
 Support.
-Thermostats shall be supported in all cases independently of their attachment to the wires. - 3335.
+Detectors shall be supported in all cases independently of their attachment to the wires. - 3335.
 Tests.
 Fire detectors shall be tested periodically as specified by the authority having jurisdiction.